obsidian-sync.md

 How this shows up in obsidian.md

-The user-facing guide stays focused on "you can read and query the vault".
-A short "Bidirectional sync" section at the end will link here once implementation lands, with a one-line summary: "Edit fields in Obsidian, they survive recompile.
+The user-facing guide stays focused on "you can read and query the vault", then links here for the round-trip story with a one-line summary: "Edit fields in Obsidian, they survive recompile.
 See obsidian-sync.md for the full model."